Trail of destruction after dumper trucks stolen from Leeds building site and driven across Temple Newsam golf course

-Thieves left a trail of destruction in their wake after stealing two large dumper trucks from a building site in Leeds last night.
+Thieves left a trail of destruction in their wake after stealing two large dumper trucks from a building site in Leeds.

 The stolen vehicles were used to plough into CCTV camera posts and bollards leading to a subway under the M1, before being driven across Temple Newsam Park Golf Course.